Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/get-started-with-ngo.md

 ## Add RPCs

 This section guides you through adding basic RPCs to the project.
 Save your scripts in your `Assets/Scripts/` folder.
+RPCs are used to call functions on remote clients or the server.

 Create a script named `RpcTest.cs`: